kojunghsiao/AURORA_TWETF/README.md

 This repository contains the reproducibility package for the manuscript:

-**Diagnosing forecast-to-allocation effects in Taiwan ETF portfolios: cash exposure, uncertainty-aware allocation, and downside-risk control**
+**Diagnosing forecast-to-allocation attribution in Taiwan ETF portfolios: cash exposure, risk aversion, and downside-risk control**

 Authors: Ko-Jung Hsiao and Chien-Chih Hsiao
 Affiliation: Department of Electrical Engineering, Yuan Ze University, Taiwan